nearform/titus/docs/devops/aws/README.md

   - `S3_BUCKET`: name of the S3 bucket in `titus-infra-aws/main.tf`: `aws_s3_bucket.b.name`
   ![circle-env-variables]

+1. _On AWS Console_, you need to create as many [ECR repositories][ecr] as deployed applications needs.

-1. In titus repo, update the values in `.circleci/config.yaml`:
+1. _In titus repo_, update the values in `.circleci/config.yaml`:
   - `DOCKER_REPO`: in AWS console, ECR service, use the URI, ie: `123456789.dkr.ecr.eu-west-1.amazonaws.com`
   - `TITUS_DEPLOY_REPO`: add your titus-deploy fork: `git@github.com:your-name/titus-deploy.git`
   - `AWS_ECR_REGION`: AWS region hosting the infrastructure